Crowbarz-creator/ImpactEngine/README.md

 __NOTES__

 - gsln.bat stands for Generate Solution.bat
-- If you ever edit stuff in premake5.lua, make sure to double click gsln.bat, when Visual Studio ask you to reload the project, click "Reload" or "Reload all".
+- If you ever edit stuff in premake5.lua, make sure to double click gsln.bat, when Visual Studio ask you to reload the solution, click "Reload" or "Reload all".